-Transfer the fine powdered soil sample into the tin box and tap the box gently several times, so that soil is compactly filled and forms a uniform layer at the top.
+Transfer the fine powdered soil sample into the tin box and tap the box gently several times, so that soil is compactly formed a layer at the top.

 Weigh the tin box along with soil sample and note its weight.